 - cut the onions into small cubes and press the garlic clove.
 Chop the parsley and oregano into small pieces.

 - Heat the olive oil in a pan and sauté the onions.
 Add the pressed garlic and sauté as well.

-- Add Pelati (with sauce), parsley, oregano, wine, ¼ TL cinnamon and ¼ TL pimento, 1 TL salt, ground pepper and tomato puree to the onions and garlic.
+- Add Pelati (with sauce), parsley, oregano, wine, a pinch of ground cinnamon and a pinch of ground Allspice, 1 teaspoon salt, ground pepper and tomato puree to the onions and garlic.

 - Cover and simmer for at least 20 minutes at medium-low temperature (30-40 minutes are even better).